cjdaly/CompuCanvas-code/README.md

     sudo passwd pi

-Next, run `sudo raspi-config` and set timezone, etc.
+Next, run `sudo raspi-config` and:
+* in Localization Options, set Timezone
+* in Advanced Options, set Memory Split to 16 for GPU
+* tweak other settings as desired

 Finally, clone the CompuCanvas code and run the system setup script: